Our History

 No matter the product or service, Worthington puts people first.
 Since its founding in 1955, Worthington has operated on a philosophy rooted in the Golden Rule, which serves as the basis for an unwavering commitment to the customer, supplier and shareholder, and as the Company's foundation for one of the strongest employee-employer partnerships in American industry.

-$600 and an idea
+$600 and an Idea

 In 1955, a young steel salesman named John H. McConnell saw an opportunity for custom-processed steel.
 Borrowing $600 against his 1952 Oldsmobile, he bought his first load of steel and set up shop in Columbus, Ohio, founding Worthington Industries.
 Today, a replica of the car sits in our global headquarters, as a reminder of the Company’s beginnings.